Honorable Phil King, Chair, House Committee on Regulated Industries

 System Benefit Account

-The bill would require the ERCOT to perform wholesale market monitoring through a contract with a private company selected by the PUC.
+The bill would require the Electric Reliability Counsel of Texas (ERCOT) to perform wholesale market monitoring through a contract with a private company selected by the Public Utility Commission (PUC).

 The bill would take effect September 1, 2005.

-It is anticipated that requiring the Electric Reliability Council of Texas (ERCOT) to perform wholesale market monitoring through a contract with a private company selected by the Public Utility Commission (PUC) would eliminate the need for the PUC to contract with a private company to perform wholesale market monitoring at a rate of $1.5 million each fiscal year from the General Revenue - Dedicated System Benefit Account No. 5100, which is appropriated in the current General Appropriations Act.
+It is anticipated that requiring the Electric Reliability Council of Texas to perform wholesale market monitoring through a contract with a private company selected by the Public Utility Commission (PUC) would eliminate the need for the PUC to contract with a private company to perform wholesale market monitoring at a rate of $1.5 million each fiscal year from the System Benefit Account, which is appropriated in the 2004-05 General Appropriations Act.

 JOB, JRO, MW, RB